 The Food + Accommodation

-In Beirut, we’ll stay at — get this! — a superwoman-themed boutique hotel with a rooftop pool overlooking the city.
+In Beirut, we’ll stay at a beautiful boutique design hotel.
 In the Bekaa Valley countryside, we’ll stay at an agro-tourism ranch.
 In beachside Batroun, we’ll stay in private Arabic-style seaside apartments.

 Some stops will feature two individual twin beds, while others will feature shared king beds.
 Of course you can room with a friend but if you’re traveling solo, fear not, so are most of our Wander Women guests!
 We’ll do our best to pair you with someone we think you’ll click with based on your intake forms — and we’ll all be besties by the end anyway.
 Rooms vary slightly by layout and view and will be assigned based on booking order.